 An online ordering web page can be created with a QR code to display in store for contact-free ordering, or for to link to online for click and collect.
 Or go further: create a complete online store with shipping or collection options at checkout through Square Online.

-QR code/payment link in Point of Sale app.
+QR code/payment link in POS app.

 Transactions over the phone or by mail order can be completed in the Virtual Terminal.
 From any desktop browser, you can log in to the Square account and go to the Virtual Terminal section where you key in a customer’s card and transaction details.